kevinfarrugia/csv_to_sheets/README.md

 The script adds a new sheet to an existent Google Sheets spreadsheet with the same name as the CSV file.

 - The Google Sheet needs to be created before running the script.
+- It will overwrite sheets with the same name.
 - It is _not_ possible to append multiple CSV files into a single sheet.

 ### Usage